AliElDerawi/MotionButtonAnimator/README.md

 2. **Open in Android Studio**: Open the project in **Android Studio Ladybug (2024.2.1 Patch 2)** or later.
 3. **Build the Project**: Use **Gradle Plugin v8.7.2** to build the project.

 **Note:** Ensure you have the latest version of Android Studio and the Gradle build tool installed.
-Refer to the [official guide](https://developer.android.com/studio/install) if needed.
+Please refer to the [official guide](https://developer.android.com/studio/install) if needed.

 ## Included External Libraries